 In the 1950’s Jack Sussman revolutionized the industry by designing aluminum extrusions specifically for stained glass windows.
 At the time, it was a huge investment for a small metal shop but the gamble paid off- Jack was able to produce a better window for less money.
 His company became the leading church window manufacturer in the country.
 Naturally, this meant that Jack’s window designs became the gold-standard of the industry as other manufacturers tried to copy them.

 With the experience J. Sussman Inc. had in bending metal, it started bending as a service to the trade.
-Seeing the demand for custom windows outside of the realm of houses of worship, Jack Sussman started making custom architectural windows for commercial buildings.
+Seeing the demand for custom windows, Jack Sussman started making custom architectural windows for commercial buildings.

 David and Steven Sussman Join Their Father

 In the 70's, David and Steven Sussman joined the business and quickly brought it a step further.
 They developed thermally broken windows and opened up markets in sloped glazing applications such as skylights and green houses.
 Besides bending architectural systems, they were bending handrails, lighting fixtures, signs, shower doors, furniture and a host of other products for numerous industries.
 As a result of their metal bending experience, it was a natural for J. Sussman, Inc. to add glass bending to their services.